Your Medicare Coverage

 Medicare Part B (Medical Insurance) covers a glaucoma test once every 12 months for people at high risk for glaucoma.
 The screening must be done or supervised by an eye doctor who's legally allowed to do this test in your state.

-All people with Medicare who are at high risk for glaucoma are covered.
+All people with Part B who are at high risk for glaucoma are covered.
 You're at high risk if you have diabetes, a family history of glaucoma, are African American and 50 or older, or are Hispanic American and 65 or older.

 Your costs in Original Medicare